ydahal1/ydahal1/ReadMe.md

-People who don't eat gluten are really going against the grain.
+What's black and white and read all over?
+The newspaper.

 [
-Wed Jul 29 00:40:32 UTC 2026
+Thu Jul 30 00:39:38 UTC 2026
  ]